 Often when we Christians begin to present our case for our belief in the Bible we are quickly accused of “circular reasoning.”
 This criticism goes something like this: ‘You say the Bible is inspired because Jesus said so—and then you say that Jesus is divine because the Bible says so.
 You are reasoning in a circle.’
 Now I’ll readily admit that some Christians do engage in circular reasoning.
 However, it is not because that is the only way to present and defend our case—but, rather because of a lack of study and preparation on their part.
 A true defense of the Bible is not circular, but rather, linear.
 The linear defense is illustrated as follows:

 Historical Documents —–> Faith in Christ —–> Doctrine of Scripture

 (1st C. eyewitness (Faith in the facts) (Derived from trusted

 Do you see the difference?
 The two methods of argument are worlds apart!
 In the first one, the Bible is used to prove the Bible.
 In the second, we approach the Bible with no basic presuppositions and study it with the objectivity we would have for any other secular historical documents.
-As we study those documents and realize that all were written by people who actually witnessed the events they wrote about or totally verified by people who did, then the accuracy and historicity of these accounts drive us to the conclusions that this One they are writing about—Jesus Christ—was and is who He claimed to be.
+As we study those documents and realize that all were written by people who actually witnessed the events they wrote about or totally verified by people who did, then the accuracy of these accounts drive us to the conclusions that this One they are writing about—Jesus Christ—was and is who He claimed to be.